5 Best Embroidery Digitizing Software for 2023 (Comparisons)

 Embrilliance Express free embroidery font software

-Embrilliance is arguably the most popular embroidery software and another great option if you’re looking for the best embroidery software.
-It’s one of the few embroidery software for Mac that runs natively, so I’d strongly consider this plus if you don’t have a PC!
+It’s one of the few embroidery software for Mac that runs natively, so I’d strongly consider this a plus if you don’t have a PC!

 Another great thing about Embrilliance is that it comes in different levels that build upon one another and add different embroidery abilities.

 If you’re never planning on digitizing embroidery files and only want basic editing and customization software, this is a better choice than Hatch.
-I also highly recommend (and use) Embrilliance Express for using downloaded .bx fonts.

 Now, here’s some basic info on the Embrilliance modules to give you an idea of what they all do.
 This is just a short overview of the features, and I recommend checking out their website for the full descriptions.